TeddyBearKilla/Qogir-Cursors-Recolored/README.md

 Enjoy!
 And many thanks to [**Mojas84**](https://github.com/Mojas84) for converting them to windows & [**Ripley**](https://github.com/ripl3yy) for test installing them on windows & helping me figure out the steps!-->

 ## Building from source / Customize the Cursor
-You'll find everything you need to build and modify this cursor set in the `src/` directory.
 You'll need [**Inkscape**](https://inkscape.org/) & `xorg-xcursorgen` installed.
-To build the xcursor theme from the SVG source run this after you edit the SVGs:
+Edit `./customcolorbuild.sh` lines 74-85.
+If you want consistent colors & have an idea for the main color I recommend using [**Imagecolorpicker**](https://imagecolorpicker.com/color-code/8a80e0).
+To build the cursors after you edit it, run the script:

 ```
-./build.sh
+./customcolorbuild.sh
 ```

 This will generate the pixmaps and appropriate aliases.
 The freshly compiled cursor theme will be located in `dist/`

+Alternatively, if you submit a request in the issues with a hexcode of the main color & tell me light or dark I can figure it out for you.

 # Found issues & Fixes
 - AMD GPUs (Found & Fixed by [**Joris**](https://jorisvandijk.com/))